 Note that there are similarities between some Big Data graph problems and particle simulations with a strange cutoff force.
 Both use the Map-Communication architecture and the links in a Big Data graph are equivalent to strength of force between the graph nodes considered as particles.
 In this analogy, many Big Data problems are “long range force” corresponding to a graph where all nodes are linked to each other.
 As in simulation case, these O(N2) problems are typically very compute intense but straightforward to parallelize efficiently.
 It is interesting to consider the analogue of the “fast multipole” methods for the fully connected Big Data problems which can dramatically improve the performance to O(N) or O(NlogN) [].
 Finally note the network connections used in deep learning are sparse but in recent image interpretation studies [Coates], the network weights are block sparse (corresponding to links to pixel blocks) and can be formulated as full matrix operations with GPUs and MPI running efficiently with these blocks.

-The final architecture 8.5 (Shared Memory) is important in some applications but not heavily used in either simulations or Big Data.
+The final architecture 10.5 (Shared Memory) is important in some applications but not heavily used in either simulations or Big Data.

+The above discussion focuses on a qualitative comparison of Big Data applications with traditional simulation (HPC) applications viz., comparing the structure.
+As can be seen there are similarities as well as points of distinction.
+It is likely however, that that there will be significant differences in the “computational feature” facet of the two application classes, viz., the distribution of the values of different ratios (e.g., ratio of computing to I/O, ratio of memory to I/O etc.) characterizing the computational feature will be different.
+We will investigate both quantitative and qualitative differences in future work.

-Implementing Big Data
+4.3 Implementing Big Data